47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 micrositeGithubRepo := "sbt-microsites"
 ```

 - `micrositeGithubToken`: used for publishing the site when `github4s` is enabled.
 A [token with repo scope](https://github.com/settings/tokens/new?scopes=repo&description=sbt-microsites) is needed.
-None by default:
+None by default, but you can override it in this way:

 ```
 micrositeGithubToken := getEnvVar("GITHUB_TOKEN")